lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 by reducing the number of Rules needed to compress headers.
 The field description MAY define both request/response headers and target values in the same Rule, using the DI (direction indicator) to make the difference.

-As for other protocols, when the compressor does not find a correct Rule to compress the header, the packet MUST be sent uncompressed using the RuleID dedicated to this purpose, and the Compression Residue is the complete header of the packet.
+As for other header compression protocols, when the compressor does not find a correct Rule to compress the header, the packet MUST be sent uncompressed using the RuleID dedicated to this purpose.
+Where the Compression Residue is the complete header of the packet.
 See section 6 of {{rfc8724}}.

 ## Differences between CoAP and UDP/IP Compression

 CoAP compression differs from IPv6 and UDP compression on the following aspects:

-* The CoAP protocol is asymmetric, the headers are different for a request or a response.
-  For example, the URI-path option is mandatory in the request, and it is not present in the response, a request may contain an Accept option, and the response may include a Content option.
+* The CoAP protocol is asymmetric; the headers are different for a request or a response.
+For example, the URI-Path option is mandatory in the request, and it may not be present in the response.
+A request may contain an Accept option, and the response may include a Content-Format option.
 In comparison, IPv6 and UDP returning path swap the value of some fields in the header.
   But all the directions have the same fields (e.g., source and destination addresses fields).

-  The {{rfc8724}} defines the use of a Direction Indicator (DI) in the Field Description, which allows a single Rule to process message headers differently depending on the direction.
+  The {{rfc8724}} defines the use of a Direction Indicator (DI) in the Field Descriptor, which allows a single Rule to process message headers differently depending on the direction.

 * Even when a field is "symmetric" (i.e., found in both directions), the values carried in each direction are different.